ADHD and Sleep Deprivation Problems Animation

 A study conducted by the National Institute of Alcohol Abuse and Alcoholism suggests that alcohol interacts with sleep deprivation to exacerbate sleepiness and inhibit performance across a variety of measures.
 For those with ADHD, this effect can both worsen already existing problems, and daytime performance.

-Additionally, frequently drinking alcohol before bed has been shown to disrupt REM cycles, and inhibit restful sleep.
+Additionally, frequently drinking alcohol before bed has been shown[34] to inhibit restful sleep.

 Exercise has long been shown to improve sleep but for those with ADHD, it can help increase dopamine, which contributes to alertness, mental function, and clear thinking.
 When exercise can be used as an alternative to stimulants, it may help improve rest by reducing the complicating factors.